monasteries-to-visit-during-ladakh-bike-trip

 blog-images

-One of the best monasteries to visit during Leh Ladakh bike tour, Diskit is the largest and the oldest, located in Nubra Valley, a pot popular among tourists.
+One of the best monasteries to visit during the Leh Ladakh bike tour, Diskit Monastery is the largest and the oldest, located in Nubra Valley, a spot popular among tourists.
 Established in the 14th century, the iconic spot highlights the Tibetan architectural styles and the rich collection of Buddha idols.
 Do trek at this structure and admire its beauty.

 4. Lamayuru Monastery